Class Guide

 This class is about design.
 You’ll learn how to design software that is fit for purpose: that fulfills the needs of users, and is flexible, powerful and easy to use.
 Design happens at the meeting point of technology and people.
 It’s not just about the user interface, though; much of the class is about how to shape the underlying functionality that the user experiences.

 Although the focus of the class is not technology, you’ll learn all the tools you need to be a proficient web stack developer.
-These include: GitHub for maintaining a repository and GitHub Pages for hosting a static website; Node/Express for backend development; Heroku, for deploying Node.js; Figma, for wireframing; MongoDB, for persistent storage; and Svelte, a frontend reactive framework.
-Only Svelte will be taught in depth, since we assume students have some familiarity with Node/Express from the prereqs.
+These include: GitHub for maintaining a repository and GitHub Pages for hosting a static website; Node/Express for backend development; Heroku, for deploying Node.js; Figma, for wireframing; MongoDB, for persistent storage; and a frontend reactive framework (TBD, but probably Vue).

 Does the class meet industry standards?